 How to Make Baked Ziti

-To make this Baked Ziti, all you have to do it cook some pasta, ziti if you’ve got it, penne or rigatoni if you don’t, farfalle or rotini if you’re feeling like a rebel.
+1. To make this baked ziti, all you have to do is cook some pasta, ziti if you’ve got it, penne or rigatoni if you don’t, farfalle or rotini if you’re feeling like a rebel.
 While that cooks, you’ll brown some sausage and then a bit of garlic and red pepper flakes.

-Then serve with a delicious veggie side (Butter and Garlic Green Beans or Oven-roasted Broccoli are, as always, HIGHLY recommended) and dig in.
+5. Then serve with a delicious veggie side (butter and garlic green beans, roasted zucchini, or oven-roasted broccoli are, as always, HIGHLY recommended) and dig in.

 Easy Baked Ziti Recipe Notes

-- As written, this recipe will make two huge servings or three smaller servings.
+- As written, this recipe will make four huge servings or six smaller ones.

 Ingredients